 Intracranial Hematoma

 An intracranial hematoma is when a major blood vessel in the brain gets damaged and causes bleeding.
 These injuries are most common from trauma, such as a car accident or fall.
-The blood collection from the hematoma can cause pressure to build up in the brain, which can cause further damage.
+The blood collection from the hematoma can cause pressure to build up on the brain, which can cause further damage.

 Penetrating Injuries